 Why Look Beyond Samsung's Default Keyboard?

 The default Samsung keyboard provides basic autocorrect and predictive text, but it falls short in advanced writing assistance.
 It doesn't help with grammar issues, tone adjustments, or sophisticated word suggestions.
-For those of us who do a lot of writing on our phones—emails, documents, or even important texts—these limitations can be frustrating.
+For those of us who do a lot of writing on our phones—emails, documents, or even important texts—these limitations can be genuinely frustrating.

 What Makes a Good Writing Assist Keyboard?